 The Revillagigedo Islands were discovered in 1533 by the Spanish conquistador Fernando de Grijalva; named by, and after himself, the Count of Revillagigedo who ordered the islands to be occupied in 1790.
 They are solitary remote islands, of interest only to military, scientists and adventurers; not much has been written about them over time.
 They gained some fame when Alexander von Humboldt mused about them in 1811, and in 1905 a ship reported that the islands had disappeared from sight.
-Whether that was due to a tsunami rolling over them, or a volcanic eruption caused collapse of some parts, was never found out.
-Today the islands are uninhabited except for a Mexican navy base on Sorocco and a small marine station on Clarion island.
-San Benedicto is an active volcano, and the fourth, Isla Roca Partida, just a big double sea stack, home to zillions of sea birds.
+Whether that was due to a tsunami rolling over them, or perhaps to the collapse of some parts, was never found out.
+Today the islands are all accounted for; they are uninhabited except for a Mexican navy base on Sorocco and a small marine station on Clarion island.
+San Benedicto is an active volcano, and the fourth, Isla Roca Partida, is just a big double sea stack, home to zillions of sea birds.

 All four are volcanic islands in the eastern Pacific Ocean, ~390 km southwest of Cabo San Lucas, the southern tip of the Baja California Peninsula, and 720-970 km west of Manzanillo, Colima, Mexico.
 The archipel was inscribed as a World Heritage Site for its unique ecosystem just recently, in July 2016.
 It is part of a submarine mountain range, with the four islands being the peaks of volcanoes emerging above sea level.
 Recent research suggests that island ages decrease from W to E – from Isla Clarion through Isla Roca Partida and Isla San Benedicto to Isla Socorro.
 Only two of them are presently volcanically active: Isla Socorro and the Bárcena volcano on San Benedicto island.